fbpx

 Other landmarks include the red brick Pierhead building and the glassy home of the Welsh politicians, the Senedd.

-Roald Dahl and The Norwegian Church
+Roald Dahl and the Norwegian Church

 It’s only a short walk along the water to the Norwegian Church, a landmark in the Bay.
 It’s a replica of a traditional Norwegian church and represents those who came from Norway to Cardiff during its industrial heyday in search of a better life.